langest/dotfiles/README.md

 - `scripts/theme/theme update` pulls official themes from `~/repos/omarchy` (or `OMARCHY_PATH`) and updates cloned third-party themes.
 - Security validation is centralized in `scripts/theme/lib/validate.sh`.
 - Theme apply imports only allowlisted theme data (`colors.toml` and `backgrounds/*` images).
-- `waybar.css`, `btop.theme`, and `chromium.theme` are always generated from validated colors; raw theme files for these are never used.
+- `waybar.css`, `btop.theme`, `chromium.theme`, and `mako.config` are always generated from validated colors; raw theme files for these are never used.
 - Active theme state is stored in `~/.config/omarchy/current/theme` and `~/.config/omarchy/current/theme.name`.
 - Waybar style imports `~/.config/omarchy/current/theme/waybar.css` with local fallback colors when no theme is active.
 - Sway border highlighting is generated to `~/.config/omarchy/current/theme/sway.theme` and applied via `swaymsg`.